craftingcity/The-Known-World/An Ode to My Love.md

 They are more together.
 More than halves of a whole, they are motion, and joy, and work, and play.

-The Dog and the Mouse love each other very much.
 They hold the leash bearing the other's collar.
 They are marked together by each other, entangled in a mess of fear and ecstasy as they chase the other's tail, running and biting and holding.